ABOUT ONEWORLD ROWING

 Our Staff

 Chris Jackson learned to scull at the Rudergesellschaft Heidelberg (Germany) in 1990.
 Chris has competed in the 1x, mens 2x, mixed 2x & mixed 4x as a club sculler and has medaled at numerous regattas incl.
 USRowing Masters National and World Masters.
 He has also trained extensively on the erg up to the 42K marathon and 100K ultra distances.
 Chris first volunteered as a youth coach in 2009, earned a USRowing Level II Coach certificate, and now coaches at Albemarle High School (VA).
-Chris has also enjoyed seeing his daughter take to the sport avidly as a youth sculler and soon-to-be college rower.
+Chris has also enjoyed seeing his daughter take to the sport wholeheartedly and successfully as a high school sculler and now Division I college rower.

 Christopher Jackson